scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 > note "Results"
 >
-> For this 2 microservices, increasing the pods' number reduces their latency, but its remain a little above their initial values:
+> For this 2 microservices, increasing the pods' number reduces their latency, but it remains a little above their initial values:
 > another factor is influencing the app (?)

 ### Switch to native built app